cuhksam/emnlp2019.github.io/_pages/calls/papers.md

 ### IMPORTANT: Anonymity Period

 EMNLP-IJCNLP 2019 adopts ACL's [new policies for submission, review, and citation](https://www.aclweb.org/portal/content/new-policies-submission-review-and-citation).
 Submissions that violate any of these policies will be rejected without review.
+Note this does not apply to demo papers, which are subject to single-blind review.

 Most importantly, the policies define an anonymity period, which starts on April 21, 2019 (11:59pm PDT).